Skip to main content

 Satisfaction Survey for College Supervisor and Mentor Teacher

-At the end of each session, the teacher candidate is to complete both the Student Teacher Satisfaction Survey of the college supervisor and the mentor teacher(s) through Watermark.
+At the end of each session, the teacher candidate is to complete both the Student Teacher Satisfaction Survey of the university supervisor and the mentor teacher(s) through Watermark.

 Questions and Problems

-Any questions or problems related to the student teaching experience should first be discussed with the teacher candidate’s mentor teacher and college supervisor.
+Any questions or problems related to evaluation of the student teaching experience should first be discussed with the teacher candidate’s mentor teacher and university supervisor.
 If the situation requires further attention, the student teaching program/department coordinator should be contacted.

 Part IV - The Mentor Teacher